AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 RTP packets using the payload format defined in this document are subject to the security considerations discussed in the RTP specification [RFC3550] and in any appropriate RTP profile.
 This implies that confidentiality of the media streams is achieved by encryption, for example, through the application of SRTP [RFC3711].
 A potential denial-of-service threat exists for data encodings using compression techniques that have non-uniform receiver-end computational load.
 The attacker can inject pathological datagrams into the stream that are complex to decode and that cause the receiver to be overloaded.
 Therefore, the usage of data origin authentication and data integrity protection of at least the RTP packet is RECOMMENDED, for example, with SRTP [RFC3711].

 Note that the appropriate mechanism to ensure confidentiality and integrity of RTP packets and their payloads is very dependent on the application and on the transport and signaling protocols employed.
-Thus, although SRTP is given as an example above, other possible choices exist [RFC7202].
+Thus, although SRTP is given as an example above, other possible choices exist.
+See[RFC7202].

 Decoders MUST exercise caution with respect to the handling of reserved OBU types and reserved metadata OBU types, particularly if they contain active elements, and MUST restrict their domain of applicability to the presentation containing the stream.
 The safest way is to simply discard these OBUs.